david-pfx/PuzzleScriptNext/README.md

 * and ongoing development work inspired by its many users (like you).

 ## New Features and Fixes
-The latest version is Release v-25d05.
+The latest version is Release v-25d10.

+Breaking change: Please note that a Pause Menu will now only be seen if activated by prelude setting `enable_pause`.
+This restores compatibility with PS+, but P:S and other games that relied on a pause menu will need to be updated.
+See [prelude](https://david-pfx.github.io/PuzzleScriptNext/src/Documentation/prelude) for further information.

 Recent fixes/updates:
+* Fix Link breaks after exit and continue #164
+* Fix ESC menu not always offered #174
+* Update docs for enable_pause

+Older fixes/updates:
 * Fix Sprite expansion errors visible in Hebird #170
 * Fix [ OBJ:perpendicular ] TypeError crash #171

-Older fixes/updates:
 * Fix: quit goes to first level but should be current #165
 * New prelude settings 'enable_pause', 'export_options' (see docs)
 * Fix: Fix UX annoyance with the debug hover #168